Hadrien-Cornier/E6040-super-resolution-project/README.md

 #### Description
 The objective is to create a network that can take a low-resolution MRI scan and turn it into a super resolution scan.

 This repo aims at reproducing the results of the paper https://arxiv.org/abs/1803.01417.
+The network architecture is shown below:

 We mainly replaced all fully-connected layers by global average pooling and convolution layers, re-designed the training scheme, adjusted the extent of low-resolution.

 #### Dataset
 The dataset is a large and publicly accessible brain structural MRI database called Human Connectome Project (HCP): https://http://www.humanconnectomeproject.org.
 The data contains 3D